cosmicjs/gatsby-source-cosmicjs/README.md

 ## How to query and filter (Not Localized)

-You can query the nodes created from Cosmic JS with the following:
+You can query the nodes created from Cosmic with the following:

 ```graphql
 {